 This means that even if you have not claimed reimbursement for an expense a year after it occurred, so long as it happened after you established and funded your HSA, it may be eligible for coverage.
 There is no probationary or trial period that delays potential reimbursement from your account.
 This makes it simple to deal with any health care expenses that happen after the establishment of your account.

 Maintain Savings Regardless of Insurance Status

 With traditional insurance, one of the most stressful factors is the uncertainty of insurance coverage.
 Your policy could change at any moment, your premiums could go up, or it could be discontinued.
-Luckily, Nova Pathfinder Healthcare offers the benefits of an HSA without the constant worry that your costs will go up.
+Luckily, My Nova Healthcare offers the benefits of an HSA without the constant worry that your costs will go up.
 Our premiums haven’t changed since 2014!

 One of the best advantages of an HSA is the fact that it is not affected by changes like this.
 So long as your initial coverage is an eligible high deductible plan, any future changes in your coverage will not threaten your HSA savings.
 If you incur a medical expense while covered by a plan that would be HSA ineligible, it is still eligible for coverage because you established your HSA with an eligible plan.